Settlement agreements can be an effective way to manage the end of an employment contract.

 The agreement will specify any sums being paid to the employee.
 Normally this will include pay and other benefits up to the termination date, which will be subject to tax and national insurance in the normal way.
 In addition, the employee would expect to receive holiday pay (less tax and national insurance) for untaken holidays which have accrued during the period from the start of the holiday year up to the termination date.

 Since the employee is waiving their right to bring any claims, the amount of compensation should reflect closely to the value of the claims they are giving up.
-We can advise you as to the proposed amounts as it is important to get this right at the outset to avoid extensive, time consuming and costly negotiations.
+We can advise you as to the proposed amounts as it is important to get this right at the outset.
+This can help avoid extensive, time consuming and costly negotiations.

 The employee’s adviser must be named in the agreement and have a current contract of insurance or professional indemnity insurance, covering the risk of a claim against them by the employee in respect of the advice.
 Hence why this will almost always be signed off by an employment lawyer.
 In most cases, the employer agrees to pay a contribution in relation to obtaining advice on the agreement.